External Data Sources¶

 if tags_dump not in series_map:

-# Basic structure of data series
+# Basic structure of the data series

 series_map[tags_dump] = {

-'columns': [ 'time', 'req_cost', 'req_method', 'req_route' ], # Columns (first column fixed as time)
+'columns': [ 'time', 'req_cost', 'req_method', 'req_route' ], # Columns (the first column is fixed as time)

 'tags' : tags, # Tags